-- This slide summarizes whether a particular absolute standard was met during each of the last 8 years. - A green dot indicates that the standard was met for a particular year, and a red dot will indicate that the standard was not met. - You can see that the SDW has met all of the absolute standards the past eight years except the Habitat Areas standard. - We will now take a closer look at the results for the Habitat Areas standard.
+- This slide summarizes whether a particular absolute standard was met during each of the last 9 years. - A green dot indicates that the standard was met for a particular year, and a red dot will indicate that the standard was not met. - You can see that the SDW has met 4 of 5 of the absolute standards the past 9 years, which includes the standards for tidal prism, topography, plant reproduction, and exotic species.

+- SDW has not yet met the Habitat Areas standard. - We will now take a closer look at the results for the Habitat Areas standard.